irfansuteja/dotnet_studycase/YellowBelt.md

 4. Service Registration (Dependency Injection)
 5. Create a Controller with the following methods:
     1. SendMessage: to send a message based on the MessageType (WA, SMS, or Email)
-    2. SendBroadcast: to send the message using all channels (WA, SMS, and Email)
+    2. SendToAllChannels: to send the message using all channels (WA, SMS, and Email)
 6. Define and Implement a Generic Repository Interface Create a generic interface `IRepository<T>` that defines basic CRUD operations.
 This will allow any entity inheriting this interface to use the same methods.
-7. Create a Repository to Log any messaging activity.
+7. Create a Repository and Service to Log all messaging activity.
-8. Implement a logging framework like **Serilog** or **NLog** to log exceptions, failures, or critical events.
+8. Implement a logging framework like **Serilog** or **NLog** to log exceptions, failures, or critical events globally.